danilo-dcs/lakehouse-R-package/README.md

 ### `client$search_collections_query()` <a name="clientsearch_collections_query">:</a> [_\[click here to go back to the top\]_](#index)

-1. The following *example* searches any collection that contains the word 'covid' in its name.
+1. The following *example* searches any collection that contains the word 'covid' in its name using the wildcard operator `*`.
 ```r
 client$search_collections_query('collection_name*covid')
 ```